Ben & Jerry's: Original flavors and sundaes

-The most popular Ben & Jerry's flavor had been "Cherry Garcia" for more than a decade until 2013 when a survey taken of the general public found Cookie Dough was the winner with 60% and in last place was Chocolate Chip Brownie with 8.5%.
+The most popular Ben & Jerry's flavor had been "Cherry Garcia" for more than a decade until 2013, when a survey taken of the general public found Cookie Dough was the winner with 60%.
 The company website states (as of December 2020) that the most popular flavor is "Half Baked", with "Cherry Garcia" placing second, and "Chocolate Fudge Brownie" following in third.
 It is unclear to what degree the popularity of flavors reflects their availability.
 In the United Kingdom, "Cherry Garcia" ice cream has disappeared from supermarkets, and those who desire it must obtain it from a Ben & Jerry's Scoop Shop.

-The "Vermonster" is a large ice cream sundae served in a "Vermonster Bucket" in Ben & Jerry's "scoop shops".
+The "Vermonster" is a large ice cream sundae served in a "Vermonster Bucket" in Ben & Jerry's "Scoop Shops".
 Its ingredients are 20 scoops of ice cream, four bananas, four ladles of hot fudge, three chocolate chip cookies, one chocolate fudge brownie, 10 scoops of walnuts, two scoops each of any four toppings, and whipped cream.
 It contains 14000 Cal, and 500 g of fat.
 Since 2009, the Vermonster Challenge is an annual charity event held by Ben & Jerry's in which teams of four compete to finish a Vermonster and win free ice cream for a year.

 "Chubby Hubby" consists of vanilla malt ice cream swirled with fudge and peanut butter, and containing pretzel nuggets covered in fudge and filled with peanut butter.
 During the month of September 2009, Ben & Jerry's, in partnership with Freedom to Marry, renamed "Chubby Hubby" to "Hubby Hubby," in celebration of the legalization of same-sex marriage in the company's home state of Vermont.
 The carton featured the image of two men in tuxedos getting married beneath a rainbow.

 On March 13, 2012, Ben & Jerry's announced it would be changing the name of one of its ice cream flavors in the UK in support of equal marriage rights for same-sex couples.
 "Oh!
 My!
 Apple Pie!" would become "Apple-y Ever After" and tubs would feature a gay couple atop a wedding cake decorated with rainbows.

 "Chocolate Chip Cookie Dough" was temporarily renamed "I Dough, I Dough" in the United States during the summer of 2015.
 This was in celebration of United States Supreme Court's ruling in support of same-sex marriage.
 The proceeds from sales were to go to the Human Rights Campaign (a nonprofit advocacy group for LGBT rights).

 Ben Cohen and Jerry Greenfield appeared on The Colbert Report on March 5, 2007, to promote the company's new ice cream flavor, "Stephen Colbert's AmeriCone Dream", and Cohen's progressive advocacy group TrueMajority.

 The company renamed a flavor, "Yes Pecan!", in reference to Barack Obama's victory in the 2008 U.S. presidential election.
 They decided in January 2009 to donate all proceeds made on the sale of that flavor to the Common Cause Education Fund.